bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ## Global Infrastructure

-* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities so each AZ is designed to be an independent failure zone
 * Region is a geographical/physical area.
 Region consists of two or more availability zones
+* Availability Zone is one or more data centres, each with redundant power, networking and connectivity, housed in separate facilities so each AZ is designed to be an independent failure zone.
+Basically, if designed properly, applications will make use of multiple availability zones for fault tolerance and high availability benefits.
+Also worth to mention, there is a very low latency  between AZs.
-* Edge locations are endpoints for AWS which are used for content caching
+* Edge locations are AWS endpoints which are used for content caching so users can access data quickly.

+You can use [this cool page](https://www.infrastructure.aws) to use AWS infrastructure worldwide.

 ## IAM

+* IAM is the service used for managing users, groups, access policies and roles.
+It's used not only for managing user access but also services.
 * IAM (Identity Access Management) is global.
 You do not need to specify region when dealing with IAM related resources
   * There are 3 ways to access the AWS platform
     * Console
     * Programmatically(CLI)
     * Software Developers Kit (SDK)
-  * Root account is the email address you to set up the AWS account and it has full permissions
+  * Root account is the user created when you sign up.
+It's the email address you use to set up the AWS account with and the root account has by default full permissions
   * Root account should not be given to anyone, instead the root account should create users
+  * Any new users created are created without permissions and should be granted with them to access different resources.

 ## S3